LukaszGreczek/SWI/readme.txt

 }

 -"operator" have one of four values add, sub, mul, sqrt;
--"value1" and "value2" should be Intiger
+-"value1" and "value2" should be Integer